roots/docs/docs/bedrock/master/mu-plugin-autoloader.md

+---
+description: Bedrock includes an autoloader that enables standard plugins to be required just like must-use plugins which enables using mu-plugins through Composer.
+---

 # Must-use Plugin Autoloader

 Bedrock includes an autoloader that enables standard plugins to be required just like must-use plugins.

 The autoloaded plugins are included after all mu-plugins and standard plugins have been loaded.
 An asterisk (*) next to the name of the plugin designates the plugins that have been autoloaded.
 To remove this functionality, just delete `web/app/mu-plugins/bedrock-autoloader.php`.